 The host range is primarily restricted to maples.
 Acer saccharum (sugar maple) is infected more commonly than other native species.
 However, in North American urban areas, it can be quite common in Acer platanoides, a species native to Eurasia .

 The pathogen, Eutypella parasitica, produces black perithecia embedded and slightly protruding from bark on old cankers (see featured image above).
 This gives the bark a blackened appearance.
 Perithecia are produced on parts of the canker older than 4-5 years, or may be confined to the center of the canker .
-Thick, white to buff mycelia fans are produced beneath the bark.
+Thick, white to buff mycelial fans are produced beneath the bark at the advancing margin of the canker.

 Infections typically occur through dead and dying branch stubs, usually small ones .
 The stub often persists at the center of the canker face.
 A smaller number of infections occur via wounds.